Artist

 First album is rather rare, and it appears from time to time on international high level dealers' lists at very high prices.
 It came in a laminated single cover

 Most of their later production is cheap and easy to find in Italy, especially the singles.
+The year of release of the second album, Caro amore mio, is stated as 1972 even in the group's website, but the date on the vinyl is 1973.

 No counterfeits exist of these nor foreign issues.